Comparing the best LLMs for teachers: ChatGPT vs Claude vs Gemini

 Scenario 1: Third-grade teacher with extreme reading level spread

-The challenge: 28 students, reading levels from kindergarten to sixth grade.
+The challenge: 28 students with reading levels ranging from kindergarten to sixth grade.
 Needs the same story comprehension lesson for everyone.

 Best fit: Claude Sonnet 4